WolframResearch/wolfram-library-link-rs/README.md

 This library offers bindings to Rust code from the Wolfram language.

-This library is used for writing Rust programs which can be loaded by the Wolfram language LibraryLink family of functions, specifically by [`LibraryFunctionLoad[]`][library-function-load].
+This library is used for writing Rust programs that can be loaded by the Wolfram language LibraryLink family of functions, specifically by [`LibraryFunctionLoad[]`][library-function-load].